Posts

 Margo doesn’t try to sell her paintings.
 For her, art is simply rewarding and fun.

 “Painting is relaxing,” she said.
-“I can go downstairs and start painting, and five hours later, it’s, ‘Oh, my gosh, where did the time go?’”
+“I can go downstairs and start painting, and five hours later, it’s, ‘Oh, my gosh, where did the time go?’”painting of a stormy day on a shore by Artist Margo Konetski

 Artist Shelly Lipscomb Echevarria: A passion for beauty and justice